Related Gifted Education Web sites

 Connie Belin-Blank International Center for Gifted Education

-The Creative Parents Web site provides parents and teachers with information and ideas about how to support creativity in children's lives as well as nurture it in their own.
-The site presents activities for children in a range of ages as well as interviews with writers, musicians, visual artists, and other educators.
+Creative Parents provides parents and teachers with information and ideas about how to support creativity in children's lives as well as nurture it in their own.
+The site presents activities for children in a range of ages as well as interviews with writers, musicians, visual artists and other educators.

 Davidson Institute for Talent Development

 The Davidson Institute for Talent Development offers assessment assistance, educational advocacy, early college assistance for profoundly gifted children, and PG-cybersource, a database of resources for highly gifted children, their parents, teachers and school administrators.
 This site also features news articles pertaining to the highly gifted child.

 Educational Program for Gifted Youth (EPGY) at Stanford University

 The Education Program for Gifted Youth at Stanford University offers multimedia computer-based distance-learning courses from elementary to university level.
 Courses are supported by instructors who communicate through email, phone and web-based classrooms.

 The clearinghouse archive acquires the professional education literature within this content area, selects the highest quality and most relevant material, and catalogs, indexes and abstracts the selected items for input into the ERIC database.
 They publish monographs, digests, bibliographies and a host of other web-based products for education professionals and parents.
 ERIC serves teachers, administrators, parents and others who have an interest in education.